early firearms: artillery

 The first multiple-barreled guns

 Small potable weapon developed at the same time as heavier guns.
-This picture, which comes from an old engraving, shows a 'hand-gunner' of the fifteenth century.
+Fig 5, which is based on an old engraving, shows a 'hand-gunner' of the fifteenth century.
 The weapon that he is handling is really a miniature cannon.
 These guns had none of the mechanical devices of our modern guns; they simply consisted of a tube fastened to a wooden handle.
 To fire his shot, the soldier first loaded the weapon and then ignited the gunpowder by putting a piece of lighted string in the hole in the barrel.

-This is much nearer to the modern gun.
+The arquebusis much nearer to the modern gun (Fig 5).
 The wooden butt enables the weapon to be placed to the shoulder.
 There is also a trigger, in the shape of a large S. The lighted fuse is at the end of the trigger, and the soldier could set off the powder by simply moving his finger.

 The arquebus, however, like all the early fire-arms, had two great disadvantages.
 It was highly dangerous to the user.
 And it was very inaccurate.